toxicity1985/atoum-documentation/source/en/option_cli.rst

 -g <pattern> / --glob <pattern>
 ===============================

-This option allows you to specify the test files to launch based on a pattern.
+This option lets you specify the test files to launch based on a pattern.

 .. code-block:: shell